Food – Chocolate Processing

 Rheology is, for a large part, determined in the concher.
 The ingredients that can modify the rheology are added here, particularly emulsifiers such as lecithin (E322) or PGPR (E476).
 However, because it takes time to measure rheology in the lab, it is not possible to automatically adjust and optimize the quantity of fats and emulsifiers added in the concher – if the rheology is not right, it must be corrected downstream or even reprocessed.

-RheoStream® is the obvious answer – real-time information about the Casson yield value and the Casson plastic viscosity, makes it possible to adjust the process and make sure the chocolate produced is always of the right quality.
+RheoStream® automatic control of chocolate rheology is the obvious answer – real-time information about the Casson yield value and the Casson plastic viscosity makes it possible to adjust the process and make sure the chocolate produced is always of the right quality.
 We say, “Rheology on track.”

 How does it work?
 RheoStream takes in a sample, cools it to precisely 40°C, and produces a viscosity curve, e.g., 2-50 [1/s].
 It calculates the Casson yield value and the Casson plastic viscosity and displays these values on a graph.
 RheoStream also exports the values to the factory control system, making it possible to program an automatic correction of the process.
 With RheoStream, each measurement typically takes 2-3 minutes, then an updated set of values is ready.

-The RheoStream instrument can be mounted directly on the concher, making it possible to immediately adjust ingredient dosage and concher settings.
+The RheoStream instrument can be mounted directly on the concher, making it possible to adjust ingredient dosage and concher settings immediately.
 Or it may be mounted further downstream, merely replacing the current manual and time-consuming laboratory methods — the most considerable benefits are gained by having real-time information directly in the concher.

 Imagine never having to wait for the manual analysis and never recycling a batch because it was too thin!